-Twenty nine years ago when I entered the forensic field of study as an audio and video engineer.
+Twenty-nine years ago when I entered the forensic field of study as an audio and video engineer.
 All recordings were created on analog tape.
-There were many different types of formats, such as ¾ inch video, ½ inch video, Beta and VHS.
-Then along came digital tape – that started to complicate things a bit.
+There were many different types of formats, such as Beta and VHS.
+Then along came digital tape that started to complicate things a bit.

-By ‘processes’ I mean chain of custody, exporting for admittance into court and preservation and storage, which, at the time, was a costly endeavor.
-Hard drive space was very expensive.
+By processes I mean the chain of custody, exporting for admittance into court and preservation and storage, which, at the time, was a costly endeavor.
+Hard-drive space was very expensive.
 Today, hard drive space costs very little in comparison to the value of preserving all of your digital footage for an extended period of time.

 Just like any other digital video recorder a smartphone creates a video recording and saves the video on the hard drive of the phone.
 The video forensic expert retrieves that video recording from the phone that created it in order to create a solid chain of custody and authenticity of that video recording.
-One of the biggest problems that I am encountering today is that before I am retained in a case the person’s involved in the criminal or civil proceedings have already removed the video recording from their smartphone, loaded it into a laptop, imported it into a video editing program and burned the file to a disk.
-Sometimes that file name has been preserved, meaning the same name the phone gave it is transferred onto the disk – sometimes it’s been renamed.
+One of the biggest problems that I am encountering today is that before I am retained, the criminal or civil proceedings have already removed the video recording from their smartphone, loaded it into a laptop, imported it into a video editing program, and burned the file to a disk.
+Sometimes that filename has been preserved, meaning the same name the phone gave it is transferred onto the disk sometimes it’s been renamed.
 I’ve even seen times when the file formats have changed. iPhones record .mov files, droids record 3gp files, as a rule of thumb.
 There are exceptions and some of the different software updates may modify these file formats.

 If the video file is copied from the phone so that it can be viewed on a larger screen, that’s fine.
 It’s extremely important not to delete the original file on the phone until a forensic expert has the opportunity to examine it.